-A Seattle institution since 1949, Candy Cane Lane (otherwise known as NE Park Road, just off the main drag of Ravenna Blvd at the cross street of 21st Ave NE just north of U Village) is actually a curved row of 23 adorably decorated houses – mostly 1920s-era Tudors that are so sweet they look like you could have plucked them right off a gingerbread house display.
+A Seattle institution since 1949, Candy Cane Lane (otherwise known as N.E.
+Park Rd., just off the main drag of Ravenna Blvd. at the cross street of 21st Ave.
+N.E. just north of U Village) is actually a curved row of 23 adorably decorated houses so sweet they look like you could have plucked them right off a gingerbread house display.

-The mecca of U Village offers aplenty, and it’s just five minutes away from Candy Cane Lane, so make an evening of it and head to the kid-friendly Veggie Grill or Blue C Sushi for a quick bite, followed by treats at Trophy Cupcakes, Menchie’s Frozen Yogurt, Red Mango or The Confectionary.
+The mecca of University Village offers aplenty, and it’s just five minutes away from Candy Cane Lane, so make an evening of it and head to the kid-friendly Veggie Grill or Blue C Sushi for a quick bite, followed by treats at Trophy Cupcakes & Party, Menchie’s Frozen Yogurt, Molly Moon’s, Red Mango or The Confectionary.
 Maybe take care of a ‘lil holiday shopping while you’re at it?
 Also nearby: Kidd Valley Burgers (milkshakes!
 Please don’t spill in daddy’s car!) and if all else fails, there’s a drive-thru McDonald’s on 25th.

-The word on the boulevard is not to go before December 15 at 4 p.m.
+The word on the boulevard is not to go before December 6, 2014 at 4 p.m.
 The neighbor elves are busy setting up everything for you in the meantime.
-Psst…Be sure to check the Ravenna Blog before you go, just to make sure the lights are on.

 Got any tips or tricks for making the most out of your visit to Candy Cane Lane?
 Let us know in the comment section below!